One-shot Conditional Sampling: MMD meets Nearest Neighbors: Numerical Experiments

 In this section, we evaluate the performance of \modelname{CGMMD} across two tasks: image super-resolution and image denoising.
-For this, we use the MNIST and CelebHQ datasets.
+For this, we use the MNIST, STL-10 and CelebHQ datasets.

-\paragraph{Super-Resolution.} We now implement \modelname{CGMMD} for $4\textnormal{X}$ image super-resolution task using MNIST.
-Given a $7\times 7$ low-resolution input, the model aims to reconstruct the original $28\times 28$ image, treating this as a conditional generation problem: producing a high-resolution image from a low-resolution one.
-In Figure~\ref{fig:mnist_super_resolution} we show that \modelname{CGMMD} accurately reconstructs the high-resolution images (right panel) from the low-resolution inputs (left panel), and they closely match the ground-truth digits.
-Additional results and details are in Appendix \ref{appendix:MNIST_expt}.
+\paragraph{Super-Resolution.} We implement \modelname{CGMMD} for the $4\times$ image super-resolution task on MNIST ($7\times7$ to $28\times28$) and STL-10 \citep{coates2011analysis} ($3\times24\times24$ to $3\times96\times96$).
+This task can be naturally formulated as a conditional generation problem, where the goal is to produce a high-resolution image given a low-resolution input.
+Figure~\ref{fig:mnist_super_resolution} and Figure~\ref{fig:stl10_main} show that \modelname{CGMMD} accurately reconstructs high-resolution images from low-resolution inputs for both MNIST and STL-10.
+Moreover, the pixel-wise standard deviation image in Figure~\ref{fig:stl10_main} indicates that our method yields substantial diversity in the generated outputs.
+We emphasize that our goal is not to outperform state-of-the-art super-resolution methods~\citep{kim2016accurate, zhang2018image}, but rather to demonstrate the flexibility of our approach.
+Additional results and experimental details are provided in Appendix~\ref{appendix:MNIST_expt} and Appendix~\ref{appendix:stl10}.

-column of Table \ref{tab:comparison_with_diffmodel}, generating a single image takes about $5.42 \times 10^{-2}$ seconds with the diffusion model, whereas \modelname{CGMMD} requires only $5.6 \times 10^{-4}$ seconds.
-In other words, \textit{our method is about $100\times$ faster}, while still delivering reasonable image quality.
-This efficiency makes \modelname{CGMMD} attractive for applications where fast conditional sampling is critical.